Hilton369/Matrix-Path-Finder/README.md

 # Matrix-Path-Finder
-Finds positive path through matrix where each index is a number.
+Finds path from top left to bottom right index of matrix with specified size from .txt file where each index contains a number, and the sum of all numbers in path is positive.